geromath/ToDoMe/README.md

 - Clone the repo by typing the following command in terminal:
 `git clone https://github.com/geromath/ToDoMe.git`
+- Ensure you have setuptools installed, by typing the following command in terminal:
+`pip install setuptools`
 - Navigate to the ToDoMe directory and type the following command in terminal:
 `pip install -r requirements.txt`
 - Navigate into the root directory (/ToDoMe/root) and type the following command in terminal:
 - `python manage.py migrate` alternatively `python3 manage.py migrate`
 - `python manage.py makemigrations todolist quizzes`
 - `python manage.py migrate`

-NOTE: If you run into an unexpected error, it is likely to be due to you not having setuptools installed.
-Install setuptools by typing `pip install setuptools`, then continue with the installation from the point where the error occured.

 # Running the application